Game of Thrones Filming Locations

 The caves at Cushendun were formed over a period of 400 million of years and are a product of extreme weather conditions.
 They can be found just beyond this beautiful coastal village next to the Cave House.

-In Season 2, Cushendun is where Melisandre gives birth to the shadow baby after being brought ashore by Davos Seaworth.
+In Season 2, Cushendun is where Melisandre gives birth to the shadow baby after being brought ashore by Ser Davos Seaworth.

 Storm’s End, Murlough Bay, Co.
 Antrim